-Effective January 1, 2019, Washington will launch a statewide Paid Family and Medical Leave insurance program.
-The program will be funded by both employer and employee payroll contributions.
-The program is intended to provide wage replacement and job protection to employees who need time away from their jobs to tend to family or medical needs.
+Washington's statewide Paid Family and Medical Leave insurance program which launched in 2019 is intended to provide wage replacement and job protection to employees who need time away from work to tend to family or medical needs.
+The program is funded by both employer and employee payroll contributions.

 Below are some frequently asked questions for employees about the program.
 For more information on the program, please contact the Washington state customer care team: